rohunbaxi/Waterloo-CCC-Solutions/README.md

 # Waterloo-CCC-Solutions
 Personal solutions to problems in Senior Waterloo CCC contests.
-I personally wrote the 2020 version, the others were from practice.